viniciusbds/navio/README.md

 - The network is not being isolated and is only working on the **ubuntu** image.
 - The Navio does not allow containers to run in the background.
 - The Navio only limits the number of processes.
-- The Navio does not limit the use of I / O
+- The Navio does not limit the use of I/O

 ## Requirements